DFAWX31/OS-ktu-s4-c-programs/README.md

 ```
 gcc filename.c -o filename
 ```
-with filename being fcfs, sjf, rr or ps to compile
+with filename being fcfs, sjf, rr or ps to compile if you are using gcc to compile

 and then
 ```